 Community Service, Instruction, and Reflection

-We understand you may have a service learning requirement for your fall quarter classes or wish to volunteer in the community.
-We will be doing our best to provide in-person or virtual service opportunities and other community engagement opportunities to students during this time.
-Go to our new Service Learning Project page to check out service learning and volunteer opportunities that can be done in-person or virtually.
-Please check our project page frequently to stay updated.
-See below for more service learning information, requirements, and forms.
+If you have a service learning requirement for your classes or wish to volunteer in the community.
+Go to our Service-Learning Project page to check out service-learning and volunteer opportunities that can be done in-person or virtually.

 The Center for Service-Learning at Edmonds College provides support for service-learning courses and events at the college and in the community.

 The National Service-Learning Clearinghouse describes service-learning as "a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."

-Get involved in your community, and do something fun and exciting!
-Our sponsored projects are a great way to make a difference in your community, meet new people, network with local community partners, build your resume, and have fun.
-We offer 20-25 different projects each quarter (There are limited projects during summer quarter), and more could be added, so check back often.
+We offer different projects each quarter (There are limited projects during summer quarter), and more could be added, so check back often.